 Windows Defender uses the Antimalware Service Executable (or MsMpEng) process to execute its functions.
 MsMpEng.exe is the executable that runs MsMpEng.exe.
-However, a number of Windows users have noted that the MsMpEng sometimes shows high CPU usage.
+However, several Windows users have noted that the MsMpEng sometimes shows high CPU usage.
 Some users even get concerned that MsMpEng.exe could be a virus.

 Antimalware service executable is a Windows Security process that executes real-time protection against malware.
-The MsMpEng.exe is the file executable that runs the Windows Antimalware Service Executable to enable Windows Defender to continuously monitor your PC for potential threats.
+The MsMpEng.exe is the file executable that runs the Windows Antimalware Service Executable to enable Windows Defender to monitor your PC for potential threats continuously.
 When it runs, the Antimalware Service Executable also ensures that Windows Defender provides real-time protection against viruses, malware, and cyberattacks.
 Also known as msmpeng.exe, the antimalware service executable runs in the background to scan files and programs occasionally.

 MsMpEng.exe is an important and core process of Windows Defender.
 Its function is to scan downloaded files for spyware, such that it finds any suspicious items will remove or quarantine them.
 It also actively prevents spyware infections on your PC by searching the system for known worms and trojan programs.